Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 <ul>
 	<li>Current RYM framework is unable to accommodate recordings described below, since it was created in the pre-internet era, and is oriented around physical releases.</li>
 	<li>These releases are frequently deleted and just temporarily hosted.</li>
+	<li>There isn't any naming convention, which produces chaotic outcomes.</li>
 </ul>

 Main goals are **information preservation** and **conciseness** when it comes to information presented to the users.
 This means that information supported by the website's framework, should be omitted from the title and entered in the corresponding fields, like artist's name, release date, and recording date.